kavia-common/copy-of-mvp-career-platform-213145-213165/CareerPlatformBackendAPI/README.md

 python -m src.api.generate_openapi
 ```

-This re-exports the live OpenAPI schema from the running app (including the Auth, Competencies, Assessment, Gap Analysis, Development Plan, and Admin routers).
+This re-exports the live OpenAPI schema from the running app (including the Auth, Competencies, Assessment, Gap Analysis, Development Plan, Admin, and Role Mapping routers).

 ## SQLite notes

 - Default local DB path: `./career_platform.db`
 - Tables are auto-created on startup (no migrations required for the MVP).
 - To reset local data, stop the server and delete the SQLite file.